 For our footwear suppliers, we have an Overtime Application Policy that requires suppliers to seek New Balance approval for any working hours beyond the 48-hour standard workweek (or less, depending on national law).
 Our goal is to ensure not only that we have visibility to overtime worked, but also to explore whether there are alternatives to working overtime in specific situations, such as pushing back delivery dates.
 Only in extraordinary circumstances will New Balance authorize excessive overtime – and this requires approval by the heads of both Footwear Sourcing and Global Compliance.
 Footwear suppliers that work unauthorized excessive overtime will not only be cited for compliance violations, but will also have points deducted from their supplier scorecard for on-time delivery performance.

 Despite our policy, as well as widespread industry alignment between global apparel and footwear brands and retailers on working hour standards, compliance with working hours remains a challenge.
 Most suppliers produce for many brands at one time, which limits the visibility of any one brand and can create unforeseen bottlenecks and scheduling conflicts.
 Moreover, laws are not strictly enforced in some countries, which has resulted in long-standing cultural practices of long workweeks.
-Despite our best efforts, workweeks exceeding our Code requirements were the single most frequent issue that we identified in 2017 and remain one of the top challenges we face in our supply chain.
+Workweeks in excess of our Code requirements continue to be the most frequent issue that we identify during our supplier audits.
+We continue to address excessive working hours in our supplier training and by promoting open communications with our sourcing teams.